 Attendance at a Trade School

-One of the best places to learn all of these skills under one roof is at a trade school.
+One of the best places to learn all of these skills under one roof to become an aircraft maintenance technician is at a trade school.
 These highly focused programs give you all of the training required to enter the field without the unnecessary requirements of classes that usually accompany a traditional four-year degree.
 Not only can these degrees be completed faster, but they also prepare their students for real life situations in their industry of choice.

 The best aircraft maintenance technician is one that is able to hone their precision skills to the point of being able to all but diagnose a given issue even before an actual inspection.
-The only way to acquire these precision skills is to log thousands of hours on the job and to work closely with more senior aircraft maintenance technicians.
+The only way to become this precise is to log thousands of hours on the job and to work closely with more senior aircraft maintenance technicians.
 By gaining these precision skills, aircraft maintenance technicians become sought after in the aviation industry.

 Attention to Detail

 An aircraft has literally thousands of moving parts that all work together to provide the miracle of flight.
 Each one of these parts must be closely managed and maintained over time to ensure that nothing ever goes wrong with them.
 This requires an immense amount of attention to detail.
 Even the smallest part of a plane can have a large impact on its ability to fly safely.